gdsp/gdsp/README.markdown

         ./manage.py migrate core

+   To run the migrations for all installed apps, including third party ones such as `taggit`, simply run:

+        ./manage.py migrate

 **Note**: You need to run `./manage syncdb` once when you first set up the project to prepare the database for South.